sadhac/mcp-scan/npm/README.md

 MCP Scan is a tool for validating Model Context Protocol (MCP) server configurations.

+**Note**: This npm package is a thin wrapper around the [Python mcp-scan project](https://github.com/invariantlabs-ai/mcp-scan).
+For full documentation, feature details, and contributing guidelines, please refer to the [GitHub repository](https://github.com/invariantlabs-ai/mcp-scan).

 ## Installation

 You can run MCP Scan directly without installation using npx: